WHITE ROSE SIBLINGS PUT TO DEATH

 Munich, Germany · February 22, 1943

 On this date in 1943 siblings Sophie (age 21) and Hans Scholl (24) and their friend Christoph Probst (24), members of the underground White Rose (Weisse Rose) resistance circle, were charged with sedition for writing, printing, and distributing anti-Nazi leaflets and “tried” by “Hitler’s Hanging Judge,” the notorious Nazi jurist Roland Freisler.
 (A year earlier Freisler, along with the malevolent likes of Reinhard Heydrich and Adolf Eichmann, had attended the Wannsee Conference on scoping and implementing the “Final Solution” to the Jewish problem.)
-The White Rose was a nonviolent/intellectual resistance group of university students and professors engaged in an anonymous leaflet campaign, lasting from mid-1942 until February 1943, that called for active opposition to Hitler’s totalitarian regime.
+The White Rose was a nonviolent/intellectual resistance group of close-knit Munich university students and professors engaged in an anonymous leaflet campaign, lasting from mid-1942 until February 1943, that called for active opposition to Hitler’s totalitarian regime.
+Indeed, members of the White Rose are alleged to have carried out the earliest overt resistance to the Nazi regime.

-The Scholls had originally been enthusiastic supporters of the German renewal promised by National Socialism, and they enrolled in the Hitler Youth organization.
-But as their realization of Nazi atrocities directed against Jews on the Eastern Front grew, so did their moral outrage.
-Betrayed by a custodian in the act of distributing their flyers, the Scholls were found guilty in Freisler’s People’s Court (Volksgerichthof) and beheaded on the same day at Munich’s Stadelheim Prison.
-After their deaths, their sixth and last leaflet was smuggled to the Allies, who retitled it “The Manifesto of the Students of Munich” and air-dropped millions of copies over Germany.
+The Scholl children, to the consternation of their parents, had originally been enthusiastic supporters of the German renewal promised by National Socialism, and they enrolled in the Hitler Youth organization.
+At 17 Hans Scholl commanded a company of 150 Hitler Youth (Hitlerjugend); 14-year-old Sophie was a member of the League of German Girls (Bund Deutscher Maedel).
+But as the young Scholls’ realization of Nazi atrocities directed against Jews on the Eastern Front grew, so did their moral outrage.
+Betrayed by a custodian, a loyal Nazi Party member, in the act of distributing their flyers in a building on the campus of the University of Munich (aka Ludwig Maximilian University of Munich) on February 18, 1943, the brother and sister were found guilty in Freisler’s People’s Court (Volksgerichthof) and beheaded on the same day, February 22, at Munich’s Stadelheim Prison.
+The younger Scholls were two of almost 16,000 people whom the Nazis guillotined.
+After their gruesome deaths, their sixth and last leaflet was smuggled to the Western Allies, who re-titled it “The Manifesto of the Students of Munich” and air-dropped millions of copies over Germany.
+Many of the Scholl sibling’s and Probst’s co-conspirators in the White Rose resistance movement were executed in the months that followed.

 Members of the White Rose, especially the Scholls, became heroes in postwar Germany.
 One of Germany’s leading literary prizes is called the Scholl Siblings Prize (Geschwister-Scholl-Preis).
 Many local streets and squares in Germany have been named after the brother and sister.
 Geschwister-Scholl-Schule is the most common school name in Germany.
 In 2003 Germans were invited by a television broadcaster to choose the top ten most important Germans of all time.
 Voters under the age of 40 helped Hans and Sophie Scholl finish in fourth place, above Bach, Goethe, Gutenberg, Bismarck, and Einstein.
 If the votes of young viewers alone had been counted, the Scholls would have ranked first.
 Several years earlier, readers of a German women’s magazine voted Sophie Scholl “the greatest woman of the twentieth century.”